RidgeBatty/TGE-V2/README.md

 # Using the engine

+# Getting started

+Take a look at files in [primer](/primer/) folder for a barebones start up point for a TGE game.

 # Collisions

 Actor need to have at least one collider attached for collisions to work.
 By default, 3 different types of colliders are provided: Box, Circle and Polygon.
 During development **showColliders** flag can be set which will visualize the colliders on an overlay layer.